Thevarparampil Kunjachan: Missionary work

 In Ramapuram, Kunjachan witnessed an entire caste of people deprived of dignity, respect, and the basic necessities of life.
 He would devote his entire life to the uplifting of the downtrodden.
 It is the singular achievement of Kunjachan that he had been able to baptize by himself no less than 5,000 Dalits (earlier the term 'Harijan' was used).
 He is to be counted as one of the foremost missionaries among the Dalits in India.
 In fact, he neither made use of eloquent sermons nor of any human techniques in order to give them the "Christ" of whom he was the herald.
 He preached with his works, practising charity, and always sublime and more dedicated.

 Kunjachan led a very simple life for the poor and wished to be with them even after death.
 He spent everything he had for the poor.
 The Blessed who was a priest for more than 50 years, wrote in his Testament: "I do not possess anything either as landed property or as cash account...
 After my death, my funeral must be conducted in the most simple way.
 Ever since 1926, I had been staying with the Harijan (Dalit) Christians.
 Even after death, I would like to be with them.
 Therefore my dead body should be buried where the Harijan Christians are buried".

 Death

 After a brief period of serious illness Kunjachan died on 16 October 1973 at the age of 82.
-At his death the children and others told that 'a saint has passed away'.
-At his funeral the priest who preached the panegyric, spoke well of his holiness in life, apostolic zeal, kindness of heart, love for the poor and other outstanding virtues.
-And towards the end of the speech he said to the surprise of all, "we are participating in the funeral of a saint.
+At his death the children and others told that "a saint has passed away".
+At his funeral the priest who preached the panegyric, spoke well of his holiness in life, apostolic zeal, kindness of heart, love for the poor and other outstanding virtues; towards the end of the speech he said, "we are participating in the funeral of a saint.
 We have one more mediator in heaven."

 Kunjachan had the reputation of a holy man even while he was alive.
 People irrespective of caste and religion, used to approach him in their manifold needs and they got favors through his prayers and blessings.
 Within a few days after his death his tomb at Ramapuram became a center of pilgrimage for people from far and wide.